cakephp/docs/en/core-libraries/httpclient.rst

 Sending Request Bodies
 ======================

-When dealing with REST API's you often need to send request bodies that are not form encoded.
+When dealing with REST APIs you often need to send request bodies that are not form encoded.
 Http\\Client exposes this through the type option::

     // Send a JSON request body.